his undergraduate degree from MIT, and his Ph.D. from U. C. Berkeley

 of Fultz's research is how atom vibrations in solids affect the entropy

-Recent work has focused on high-temperature behavior, where phonons interact with other phonons and with electronic excitations.
+Recent work has focused on behavior over a broad range of temperature, where phonons interact with other phonons, and with electronic excitations.

-Using a technique involving high-resolution inelastic x-ray scattering, Fultz's group has been studying how
+Using high-resolution inelastic x-ray scattering, Fultz's group has also been measuring how

 vibrational thermodynamics is altered when the material is under megabar pressures in a diamond anvil cell.